sahibgasimov/ec2_reboot_using_lambda_cloudwatch_rule/README.md

 An SNS notification is sent.
 If there's an error during the reboot, the error is printed and logged in AWS CloudWatch.

-## Error handling

-CRON Schedule Explanation
+## CRON Schedule Explanation
 The CloudWatch Event Rule uses a cron expression to determine when to trigger the Lambda function.
 In this configuration, the cron expression is:

    ```bash
    schedule_expression = "cron(10 6 ? * * *)"
    ```

-10: 10th minute of the hour
+- 10: 10th minute of the hour
-6: 6th hour of the day in UTC
+- 6: 6th hour of the day in UTC
-?: No specific day of the month
+- ?: No specific day of the month
-*: Every month
+- *: Every month
-*: Every day of the week
+- *: Every day of the week
-*: Every year
+- *: Every year
 This effectively schedules the event to trigger at 6:10 AM UTC.
 However, as the desired time is 20:00 PM EST, which is equivalent to 6:10 AM UTC of the next day, this expression effectively covers our requirement of 20:00 PM EST.

 ## Troubleshooting

 If something isn't working as expected:

-CloudWatch Logs: Check the logs for the Lambda function in CloudWatch.
+- **CloudWatch Logs:** Check the logs for the Lambda function in CloudWatch.
 Any errors or print statements from the Lambda function will be captured here.

-IAM Permissions: Ensure that the IAM role associated with the Lambda function has the appropriate permissions.
+- **IAM Permissions:** Ensure that the IAM role associated with the Lambda function has the appropriate permissions.
 Permission issues are a common cause of errors.

-Terraform Version: This configuration is designed to work with Terraform version 0.15.1.
+- **Terraform Version:** This configuration is designed to work with Terraform version 0.15.1.
 Using a different version might lead to unexpected issues.

-Check CloudWatch Event Rule: Ensure that the CloudWatch event rule is being triggered as expected.
+- **Check CloudWatch Event Rule:** Ensure that the CloudWatch event rule is being triggered as expected.
 You can manually trigger the rule to test the entire flow.